 October is National Financial Planning Month.
-As you and your spouse take steps this month to organize your finances, budget, prioritize your goals, and make new investments, it only makes sense to also think about who you’ll pass your estate onto after you’re gone.
+As you and take steps this month to organize your finances, budget, prioritize your goals, and make new investments, it only makes sense to also think about who you’ll pass your estate onto after you’re gone.
 After all, consider these scenarios:

 - If you’re securing new life insurance this month to provide for your minor children in the event of your untimely death, how will you ensure the funds will be spent the way you want it to be in your absence?